Practical Philosophy is to the answer the question, what is the meaning of life and what can I do practically to find the meaning of ”my life”.

 If you would like to use The Life Journey model as a guide for teaching about life, you are welcome to do so.

-Raf Adams – The Suited Monk, is a practical philosopher helping people align their internal and external self and find their path in life.
+Raf Adams – The Suited Monk, is a practical philosopher helping leaders find mental, emotional, and spiritual balance.

 Want to learn more about the Suited Monk?
 Click here to get one of Raf’s books